cheminfo/eln-docs/docs/50_machine_learning/includes/visualization/README.md

 ### Original / normalized

-These options allow to either display the original spectra or the normalized data.
+These options allow you to display either the original spectra or the normalized data.
 Most of the time we will display normalized data.
-Those are the data that will be analyzed, and normally they also take less room in memory.
+These are the data that will be analyzed, and they also typically take less memory.

 ![original](images/original.png)